MIBMS/AES-128-cipher/README.md

 # AES-128-cipher
 AES-128 implemented in Python

 This is a CPA secure encryption algorithm that is not ciphertext secure.
 Use authenticated encryption for proper encryption.
 Padding is also not verified at the end.
+Passwords entered will also have insufficient entropy.